awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-opsworks-opsworks-instance.md

 1. Create a `.zip` archive of `opsworks_cookbooks`\.
 To install your cookbook on an AWS OpsWorks Stacks instance, you must store it in a repository and provide AWS OpsWorks Stacks with the information required to download the cookbook to the instance\.
 You can store your cookbooks in any of several supported repository types\.
 This example stores an archive file containing the cookbooks in an Amazon S3 bucket\.
 For more information on cookbook repositories, see [Cookbook Repositories](workingcookbook-installingcustom-repo.md)\.
 **Note**
 For simplicity, this example just archives the entire `opsworks_cookbooks` directory\.
 However, it means that AWS OpsWorks Stacks will download all the cookbooks in `opsworks_cookbooks` to the instance, even though you will use only one of them\.
 To install only the example cookbook, create another parent directory and move `opstest` to that directory\.
 Then create a `.zip` archive of the parent directory and use it instead of `opsworks_cookbooks.zip`\.
+Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 1. [Upload the archive to an Amazon S3 bucket](http://docs.aws.amazon.com/AmazonS3/latest/UG/UploadingObjectsintoAmazonS3.html), [make the archive public](http://docs.aws.amazon.com/AmazonS3/latest/UG/EditingPermissionsonanObject.html), and record the archive's URL\.
 It should look something like `https://s3.amazonaws.com/cookbook_bucket/opsworks_cookbooks.zip`\.